seleneledain/forest_drought_forecasting/README.md

 ```
 python data_downloading/swiss_dem_download.py --urls_path 'urls_all.txt' --downloads_path 'path/to/store/downloads/'
 ```
 - The DEM tiles need to be reprojected to a global CRS (EPSG:4326) from local CRS (MN95 NF02).
 New rasters named `*_reprojected.tiff` will be created.
-The tiles are reprojected to a 20m resolution by default, but could also be other if edited in the script.
+The tiles are reprojected to a 20 m resolution by default, but could also be other if edited in the script.
 ```
 python data_downloading/reproject_dem.py --folder_path 'path/to/dem/tiles/' --reproj_path 'path/to/store/reproj/tiles/' --res 20
 ```